Haden Hill Park: 1877–1921: the time of George Alfred Haden Haden-Best

 In addition to the building of the new house, the grounds were landscaped, mimicking the style of the great parks of the aristocracy.
 Lakes were built at the top and bottom of the park and attractive walks and gardens created.
 The park was designed to emphasise the views south to the Clent Hills while obscuring the less scenic aspect to the north where the industrial landscape of the Black Country dominated.

+Haden-Best sometimes granted public access to the park.
+At the end of May 1882, the park was opened to the public on four consecutive days.
+Visitors could enjoy boating on the lake and a wander round the heated glass houses.
+In July 1884, there is a notice in a local newspaper for an annual floral and horticultural exhibition complete with musical entertainment and refreshments.

 Haden-Best was a prominent figure in the local community, funding education and teaching in the local Sunday School.
 He never married but did adopt two local girls, Emily Bryant and Alice Cockin.
 They were the children of local families, and he took them into his home and bought them up as his own.
 They were given an upper class lifestyle, and Emily remained with Mr Best until his death in 1921.
 Alice married John Shaw, a local doctor, and they lived in Haden Hall for a while after the death of Mary Barrs.

 When Haden-Best died in 1921, the estate passed to his nephews, the children of his sister Emiline (1836–1892) who had married an Italian Evangelical Protestant businessman called Walter Bassano (died 1903).
 Like Haden-Best, Bassano was a benefactor of the local community, and was largely responsible for financing the building of Holy Trinity Church, Old Hill in the 1870s.
 Bassano sons, Haden-Best's nephews, Alfred and Charles disposed of much of the estate, meaning that George Haden-Best was to be the only owner-occupier Haden Hill House ever had, as well as being the only person to carry the Haden-Best surname.